Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Abstract

 \section{Abstract}

-Differential privacy mechanisms are increasingly used to enable public release of sensitive datasets, relying on strong theoretical guarantees for privacy coupled with empirical evidence of utility.
-Utility is typically measured as the error on representative proxy tasks, such as descriptive statistics, multivariate correlations, or classification accuracy.
-In this paper, we propose an alternative evaluation methodology for measuring the utility of differentially private synthetic data in scientific research, a measure we term ``epistemic parity.''
-Our methodology consists of reproducing empirical conclusions of peer-reviewed papers that use publicly available datasets, and comparing these conclusions to those based on differentially private versions of the datasets.
+Differential privacy (DP) data synthesizers are increasingly proposed to afford public release of sensitive information, offering theoretical guarantees for privacy (and, in some cases, utility), but limited empirical evidence of utility in practical settings.
+Utility is typically measured as the error on representative proxy tasks, such as descriptive statistics, multivariate correlations, the accuracy of trained classifiers, or performance over a query workload.
+The ability for these results to generalize to practitioners' experience has been questioned in a number of settings, including the U.S. Census.
+In this paper, we propose an evaluation methodology for synthetic data that avoids assumptions about the representativeness of proxy tasks, instead measuring the likelihood that published conclusions would change had the authors used synthetic data, a condition we call epistemic parity.
+Our methodology consists of reproducing empirical conclusions of peer-reviewed papers on real, publicly available data, then re-running these experiments a second time on DP synthetic data and comparing the results.

 We instantiate our methodology over a benchmark of recent peer-reviewed papers that analyze public datasets in the ICPSR social science repository.
-We reproduce visualizations (qualitative results) and statistical measures (quantitative results) from each paper.
-We then generate differentially private synthetic datasets using state-of-the-art mechanisms and assess whether the conclusions stated in the paper hold.
-We find that, across reasonable epsilon values, epistemic parity only partially holds for each synthesizer we evaluated.
-Therefore, we advocate for both improving existing synthesizers and creating new data release mechanisms that offer strong guarantees for epistemic parity while achieving risk-aware, best effort protection from privacy attacks.
+We model quantitative claims computationally to automate the experimental workflow, and model qualitative claims by reproducing visualizations and comparing the results manually.
+We then generate DP synthetic datasets using multiple state-of-the-art mechanisms, and estimate the likelihood that these conclusions will hold.
+We find that, for reasonable privacy regimes, state-of-the-art DP synthesizers are able to achieve high epistemic parity for several papers in our benchmark.
+However, some papers, and particularly some specific findings, are difficult to reproduce for any of the synthesizers.
+Given these results, we advocate for a new class of mechanisms that can reorder the priorities for DP data synthesis: favor stronger guarantees for utility (as measured by epistemic parity) and offer privacy protection with a focus on application-specific threat models and risk-assessment.